ETHZ-RobotX/SuperMegaBot/docs/HowToUseSMB.md

 ---

 # How to Use SMB?
 > This documentation explains the basic steps about how to use SMB robot.
-The documentation might lack of of some information since the updated SMB software is still work in progress!
 > Please inform oilter@ethz.ch for any missing or unclear instruction.